BuqiLiao/step-validator/README.md

-# url-step-validator
+# step-validators

-A flexible URL validation library with customizable rules for protocols, hosts, ports, and query parameters
+A flexible validation library with customizable rules for strings and numbers